-When we try and think of student elections in one of the most reputed central universities of the country, what picture comes to our minds?
+When you try and think of student elections in one of the most reputed central universities of the country, what picture comes to your mind?
 Heated discussions in baithaks on issues of grassroots and national importance?
-Constructive discussion and argumentation over student party manifestos, and if they are failing the cause of student welfare?
+Constructive discussion and argumentation over student party manifestos, and if they are addressing the cause of student welfare?
 Engaging public debates for the entire student community to witness?
-Maybe, students calling out the malpractices of nominated candidates?
+Students actively calling out the malpractices of nominated candidates?
 But, this image shatters, very soon.
-As we enter the University of Delhi’s north campus during the coveted Delhi University Student Union (DUSU) Elections, you begin to realise just how much young leaders are failing the idea of student representation.

 Vying for attention